 ViacomCBS fires Nick Cannon, citing 'hateful speech' in podcast

-July 15 (Reuters) - Popular U.S. TV host and actor Nick Cannon has been fired by ViacomCBS VIACA.O for promoting what the media company on Wednesday said was hateful speech and spreading anti-Semitic conspiracy theories on a recent podcast.
+July 15 (Reuters) - U.S. TV host and actor Nick Cannon has been fired by ViacomCBS VIACA.O for promoting what the media company said on Wednesday was hateful speech and spreading anti-Semitic conspiracy theories on a recent podcast.

 Cannon responded shortly thereafter that he had tried to contact Shari Redstone, the chair of ViacomCBS, to reconcile and "actually apologize if I said anything that pained or hurt her or her community."